 SILVERMAN: No way I was going to spend 10 bucks on this.
 But I had the assignment, so I did a little research.
 Actually, I had interns Abby Sykes and Jinae West do a little research on the boarding house.

-Unidentified Woman #2: It got renovated so it could accommodate a commercial space on the first floor.
+H S: Unidentified Woman #2: It got renovated so it could accommodate a commercial space on the first floor.

-Unidentified Woman #1: It's actually a Wok and Roll Chinese restaurant.
+SILVERMAN: Unidentified Woman #1: It's actually a Wok and Roll Chinese restaurant.

-And right here is Wok and Roll Restaurant.
+SILVERMAN: And right here is Wok and Roll Restaurant.

-Ms. JENNIFER PYLE: During the Civil War, this modest brick house was occupied by a Maryland-born widow, Mary Surratt.
+JENNIFER PYLE: During the Civil War, this modest brick house was occupied by a Maryland-born widow, Mary Surratt.

-For the record, there is a modest plaque in front of three-story structure.
+SILVERMAN: For the record, there is a modest plaque in front of three-story structure.
 Visitor Jennifer Pyle of Clinton, New Jersey reads it to her family.

-Ms. PYLE: She had a son in the Confederate Army.
+PYLE: She had a son in the Confederate Army.
 Another son, John, had become friends with the famous actor John Wilkes Booth.

-Unidentified Woman #4: And maybe we'll see a ghost.
+SILVERMAN: Unidentified Woman #4: And maybe we'll see a ghost.
 This is where it all was, huh?

-Unidentified Woman #3: I had no idea.
+NORRIS: I had no idea.
 That's really funny.

-Mr. MIKE JONES: Yeah, it's a pretty cool place.
+MIKE JONES: Yeah, it's a pretty cool place.
 We came up to get some sushi.

 SILVERMAN: Mike Jones of Annapolis, Zoe Reeves of Tucson and Elaine Smart of Clinton, Maryland, shrug off the way this restaurant ignores the marketing possibilities of a major motion picture, one playing just around the corner, in fact, at a multiplex.

-Art Silverman, NPR News.
+SILVERMAN: Art Silverman, NPR News.

 NORRIS: You are listening to ALL THINGS CONSIDERED from NPR News.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.